 Set Up an Allergy-Free Zone

-Use a HEPA Filter or HumidifierHEPA filters clean the air and can help reduce the small traces of dander that linger even after a deep cleaning.
+Use a HEPA Filter or HumidifierHEPA filters clean the air and can help reduce the small traces of allergy sufferers of pet dander that linger even after a deep cleaning.
 It’s also a good idea to avoid dust-collecting items like cloth curtains and carpeted floors.

-While no pet is 100% allergy-free, there are millions of allergy-suffering, animal lovers across the world that are living their best lives with their hypoallergenic pets!
-Let’s explore all of the different breeds that fall into that category.
+While no pet is 100% allergy-free, there are millions of allergy sufferers and dog lovers across the dog world that are living their best lives with their hypoallergenic dogs!
+Let’s explore all of the different breeds that fall into that medium-sized category.

-Whether you’re in search of a small lap dog or a large hiking adventure mate, there is a long list of hypoallergenic dog breeds from which to choose!
-Here is a list of 23 dogs that don’t shed and fun facts about them!
+Whether you’re in search of small lap dogs or a large hiking walking adventure mate there is a long hypoallergenic dogs list from which to choose!
+Here is a list of 23 dogs that don’t shed much and fun facts about them!

 1. Tibetan Terrier

-Tibetan terriers are proof that hypoallergenic doesn't mean no hair!
-They make our list because they shed minimally, but keep in mind… this bushy breed still requires a lot of grooming.
-Standing at 14 to 16 inches tall and weighing in at 20 to 40 pounds, they make for sweet and loving family dogs, and surprisingly excellent watchdogs!!
+Tibetan terriers are proof that hypoallergenic big dog breeds don't mean there won't be any hair!
+These are some of the best hypoallergenic dogs, especially in regard to small dog breeds that don't shed.
+These hypoallergenic small dogs make great on our list because they shed minimally, but keep in mind… this bushy breed still requires a lot of grooming needs.
+Standing at 14 to 16 inches tall and weighing in at 20 to 40 pounds, they make for sweet and loving family dogs and surprisingly excellent watchdogs!!

 Fun Facts About Tibetan Terriers

-- Native to Tibet, these long-haired lookers were originally bred to be companions to Buddhist monks and the guard dogs of nomadic herdsmen.
+- Native to Tibet, these long-haired lookers were originally bred to be companions to Buddhist monks and guard dogs.

 - They were nicknamed the “Holy Dog” and were considered to be “luck bringers”.